Probing Qubit Noise with a Channel-Resolved Post-Markovian Master Equation: Preliminaries

 \subsection{Non-Markovianity via CP-Divisibility}

-A rigorous way to characterize non-Markovian dynamics employs the notion of CP-divisibility.
-A one-parameter quantum map $\Phi_t$ is said to be \emph{CP-divisible} if, for all $t\ge s\ge0$, there exists a completely positive and trace-preserving (CPTP) intermediate map $\mathcal{V}_{t,s}$ such that
+A rigorous operational way to characterize non-Markovian dynamics is through CP-divisibility.
+A one-parameter family of dynamical maps $\{\Phi_t\}_{t\ge0}$ is said to be \emph{CP-divisible} if, for all $t\ge s\ge0$, there exists a completely positive and trace-preserving (CPTP) intermediate map $\mathcal V_{t,s}$ such that

-The evolution is \emph{Markovian} if and only if the map is CP-divisible for all $t\ge s$.
-Lack of CP-divisibility thus signals non-Markovian behavior.
+Within the CP-divisibility definition, the evolution is called \emph{Markovian} when the map is CP-divisible for all $t\ge s$.
+A lack of CP-divisibility is therefore a witness of non-Markovian behavior in this operational sense.